 In vitro and in vivo gene cloning are currently used for very different reasons.
 In vivo gene cloning allows the production of the gene product-the protein that results from the expression of a gene, such as red fluorescent protein or a human therapeutic protein such as insulin.
 On the other hand, in vitro gene cloning produces many copies of a DNA fragment.
 These fragments are just pieces of genetic material; they will not produce a protein unless they are introduced into a living cell.
-Recently, scientists have begun developing methods that allow cost-effective cell-free expression of proteins.
+Scientists have begun developing methods that allow cost-effective cell-free expression of proteins.
 These methods are called IVT (in vitro transcription and translation reactions).

 PCR copies a specific region of DNA from a sample, then very rapidly produces billions of copies of that specific region of DNA.
-Scientists sometimes call PCR DNA amplification because it allows a small amount of DNA to be "heard."
+Scientists sometimes call PCR DNA amplification because it makes many copies of a small amount of DNA (almost like amplifying a quiet sound so that it can be heard).
 Essentially, PCR will duplicate a desired segment of DNA so that there are many copies of it.
 Those copies will vastly outnumber any other DNA in a sample, making the sequence far easier to detect and analyze.
 Prior to the development of PCR, the only way to make multiple copies of a specific sequence of DNA was through biological amplification in bacteria, which was very expensive and took a long time.
 PCR is much less expensive and can be done very quickly.